 By the mid 1980s a University Club was becoming a rare commodity in New Zealand and the current club is the only one still in operation providing a weekly meeting place for its members.
 The commitment to "Town and Gown" has been symbolised by support for the University and the community, with financial support for bursaries, fellowships and community appeals.
 Miniature shields of the Coat of Arms of the City of Dunedin and University of Otago were presented to the club in 1991 by the then Mayor, Mr Richard Walls, and the University Registrar, Mr Douglas Girvan.

-In 1991 the club moved to its present premises at the Mercure Leisure Lodge in Dunedin, where it continues to the present day to provide weekly luncheons from February to December.
+In 1991 the club moved to its present premises at the Heritage Dunedin Leisure Lodge, where it continues to the present day to host meetings from February to December.
 Speakers have covered a wide variety of topics from scientific and technical, to cultural and literary, to business and economics.